Skip to content

 What are provisional ballots?

 The exact nature of delays can vary widely, based on each state’s rules.
 For example, some states allow voters who show up to vote but aren’t on the precinct’s rolls to cast a provisional ballot, which is then placed in a secrecy envelope instead of in the ballot box.
-As of 2020, every state, with the exception of Idaho and Minnesota, has a procedure pertaining to provisional ballots.
+As of 2020, every state, except Idaho and Minnesota, has a procedure pertaining to provisional ballots.

 Provisional ballot processing is just one wrinkle that can disrupt counting and cause delays.
 There is also the possibility that a county will refuse to certify the vote — a strategy that was seen in the 2022 election.
 (Refusing to certify the vote is illegal.)